.png)

 ORDERING PRESCRIPTIONS

-Due to a high volume of calls, we encourage our patients to order their prescriptions online instead of calling Prescription Ordering Direct (POD) if at all possible.
+The practice DO NOT take prescription requests over the phone due to a high volume of calls, we encourage our patients to order their prescriptions online instead of calling Prescription Ordering Direct (POD) if at all possible.

 .